AyS-0908/GNews-Summarizer/README.md

 2. Share multiple articles from Google News / Discover
 3. Articles will be added to your queue instead of processed immediately
 4. Click "Summarize Queue" to process all queued articles
-5. Track progress with the visual progress bar
+5. Track progress with the visual progress bar and phase indicators
 6. View all summaries when processing completes
 7. Cached articles will show a "From Cache" indicator